Lawyers and Law Firms - $2,500 - $5,000

 A good lawyer or law firm will prepare draft documents for your review before finalization and also make sure that your documents are properly signed and notarized and that your Trust is funded by deeding your house to your Trust.

-An online do-it-yourself service will give you access to their website so you can choose the documents you think you need and then fill them in.
-The basic cost for a couple starts at $379.
-(That includes a one-half hour telephone call with a lawyer to answer your questions, but only if you join a subscription plan that re-bills every year at $129.)
+An online do-it-yourself service will draw you in with a low starting price of less than $200 for an Estate Plan.
+For that you get access to their website so you can choose the documents you think you need and then fill them in.
 If you want to include your pets in your plan, that’s another $39 for some reason.
 If you want a printed copy of your documents that’s another $60.
-If you want the deed that puts your house into your trust that’s another $259 and you have to fill it all our yourself.
-Assuming you get the documents right, it’s still up to you to have your documents witnessed or notarized (another $100) then recorded with the proper County (another $100 if you do it yourself, more if you use a service).
+If you want the deed that puts your house into your trust that’s another $259 and you have to fill it out yourself.
+Assuming you get the documents right, it’s still up to you to have your documents witnessed or notarized properly (another $100) then recorded with the proper County (another $100 if you do it yourself, more if you use a service).
 You will also have to pay $249 for each additional transfer deed you have to create for other real properties you might own (plus a recording and notarization fees for each deed).
+If you’re not sure what you need or how to fill out the forms, you can get a one-half hour telephone consultation with an unknown lawyer, but only if you join a subscription plan that re-bills every year at $120.
+A 30-minute consultation?
+You better talk fast because after that, they charge by the minute!

 That price includes all of the following: